ikhondker/anypo/docs/anypo-configuration-20240816.md

 # 5. Tables with Same name in both
 ====================================================================
-* Move to manage subfolder ween NO route level access is needed by frontend.
+* Move to manage sub folder ween NO route level access is needed by fronted.
 Only model level access

 			Landlord				Tenant
 			'can:access-back-office'	??
 TODO